 A VectorStyler document contains a hierarchy of canvases.
 Canvases can be used to create and reuse multiple illustrations, symbols and styles.
 When a new document is created, a single regular canvas is added to the document for creating the artwork.
-An initial reference and a master canvas is also added to enable master canvases and better organization of reference objects.
+An initial reference and a template canvas is also added to enable template canvases and better organization of reference objects.

 Each canvas contains a hierarchy of layers and objects, that define the artwork placed on the canvas.
 Objects are the main components used to make up an illustration.
 An object can have a shape and several fill and outline styling attributes.
 An object may contain other objects, creating groups of objects.
 An object with a shape containing other objects is also known as a clipping group.
 Objects can be selected using various selection modes, including a simple click with the mouse.
 Selected objects can be styled and changed using various editing features of VectorStyler.

 Layers are similar to objects with a few extra properties, and a special treatment in the user interface.
 The top level objects of a canvas are typically layers.
 A layer may contain several sub-layers or a collection of objects.
 Layers and objects may mix inside a layer.
 This enables the buildup of a hierarchy of layers and objects used to organize the structure of an illustration.
 An object cannot contain a layer.

 In VectorStyler, a canvas contains its own layer hierarchy.
 Artboards can be placed at arbitrary locations on a canvas, and share a single layer hierarchy with the canvas.
 Artboards do not contain layers or objects, they are just indicators (or markers) used when printing and exporting.

 This chapter describes various common layer and object editing features as follows:

 - One of the most common operations when working with a vector illustration is to select and Transform Objects.